kapazoglou/kapazoglou.github.io/_posts/2021-12-02-LLM_and_Generative.md

 ### AI-Assisted

 This website has been built as an experiment in agentic AI assisted design.
-I use Cursor, Figma Make and Claude Design to implement designs that I create in Figma in a workflow very similar to collaborating with a team of engineers.
+I use Claude Code, Figma Make and Claude Design to implement designs in a workflow very similar to collaborating with a team of engineers.
 I find that prompt engineering for agents and handover readiness for engineers are very closely related and I have been generating results that are similarly close to the user stories/prompts I create.

 {% include figma-embed-overlay.html embed_url="/romino" iframe_scale="0.8" preview_src="/assets/images/interactive-previews/romino.png" label="Open interactive demo: romino" hide_figma_logo=true cta_line1="Interactive" cta_line2="demo" %}